 A new report by investment fund giant on millennial retirement savings habits Vanguard dispels many of these myths.
 Millennials are doing just fine, thank you, when it comes to retirement savings.
 Automatic enrolment in retirement plans has helped improve the retirement savings of adults under 35.
 Target-date funds have also helped millennials keep retirement savings plans on track.

-These funds automatically shift the weight of portfolio allocation more towards fixed income than equity investments as investors near retirement age and become more risk adverse.
+These funds automatically shift the weight of portfolio allocation more towards fixed income than equity investments as investors near retirement age and become more risk-averse.
 The biggest myth that millennials are investment laggards was blown up.
 Millennials have more money in their retirement funds than Generation X at the same age.

-The millennial lifestyle and life plan poses challenges to the traditional retirement investment model.
+The millennial lifestyle and life plan pose challenges to the traditional retirement investment model.
 It has pushed demand for retirement savings products that deliver higher returns and sooner, such as annuity- and insurance-linked products that are tied to the performance of stocks or other underlying securities.
 These products have a place in the young investor’s portfolio, but history has shown that they are not likely to outperform the value of savings and compound interest.

 Advice For Millennials